(Emergency Part 1 is HERE)

 Bottom line: We need patrol boats and we need carriers.
 We need experts and non experts.
 We need wise, seasoned veterans.
 We need new recruits.

 Call me an idealist, but the desperate need of the hour is collaboration and cooperation.
-We may not always agree on methods or philosophy, but if we spent more time and energy on finding common ground and mission (ending slavery), rather than battling over what we disagree with, maybe we could be more effective.
+We may not always agree on methods or philosophy, but if we spent more time and energy on finding common ground and mission (ending trafficking), rather than battling over what we disagree with, maybe we could be more effective.

 At the end of the day, human traffickers make up a VERY small percentage of the human race.
 Then there are the rest of us.
 We far out-number traffickers, have more resources than traffickers, and I have to believe that we may have those among us who are even smarter than traffickers.
 So what are we waiting for?